 If you’re going to do nothing, Paris is the place to do it, I figured, and I thought I was ready to do nothing for a while.

-Although we’d been living in Paris nearly four years by this time and I’d been traveling to this city for more than two decades, I’d had little opportunity in all that time to be a tourist.
+Although we’d been living in Paris nearly four years and I’d been traveling to this city for more than two decades, I’d had little opportunity in all that time to be a tourist.
 This was my chance.

 I bought a guidebook, and, each morning, after I’d finished my breakfast, I’d flip through it to find a new destination.
 Some days, I’d walk all morning, stop for lunch, then continue on until 4 in the afternoon when it was time to collect Jackson from school.